The Friday Night Movie Podcast

 Since 2017, the Friday Night Movie Podcast has delighted listeners with humor and heart, all while building a loyal following, entertaining audiences at major pop-culture events such as SXSW and Baltimore Comic Con, and racking up tens of thousands of downloads along the way.
 Every week, Shai, Lily, and Becky Korman invite you to join their family dinner table as they argue about the latest movies and TV shows and reflect on life in the 80s and 90s growing up Jewish in Montreal.

-Tune in for weekly "Buys" - recommendations of shows, movies, and other media that achieve the rare status of unanimous consensus from the siblings.
+Tune in for official "Buys" - recommendations of shows, movies, and other media that achieve the rare status of unanimous consensus from the siblings.
 It's not quite being on the New York Times Bestseller list, but much more credible than a Rotten Tomatoes score.

 THE FRIDAY NIGHT MOVIE GLOSSARY

 Though this game is originally played with movies, it has extended to include shows, theater, and experiences beyond pop culture and media.
 Buy / Rent / Meh works as a rating system that allows you to give something the highest rating if you would “buy it”, a medium rating if you would “rent it” and a low rating if you’re reaction to it is “meh”.
 Note: “Meh” can be interpreted as being on a scale of “it’s not great but i don’t mind, to a full blown it’s awful/terrible”.
 The idea is that if you really like something you are willing to “buy it” (as in buy the actually movie), but if you just liked it or would only want to enjoy it once then you’d “rent it” but if you were not a fan then it’s a meh.
 It entirely depends on the person playing.